Jayden-Caldwell/Dot/Hardware.md

 <img src="images/screenHolder4.jpg" alt="drawing" width="200"/> <img src="images/screenHolder5.jpg" alt="drawing" width="200"/> <img src="images/screenHolder6.jpg" alt="drawing" width="200"/>

 - This is Dot once we had the touch screen mounted to the holder and attached it to Dot.
+- View from behind the robot with the hole we cut into the holder to attach the screen

 <img src="images/screenHolder1.jpg" alt="drawing" width="400"/>

+- Side view

 <img src="images/screenHolder2.jpg" alt="drawing" width="200"/>

+- Front view

 <img src="images/screenHolder3.jpg" alt="drawing" width="400"/>